 Frontlap: the percentage of overlap between the top and bottom of your images.

-Increasing overlap (sidelap + frontlap) generally makes it easier to stitch a more difficult subject.
+Increasing overlap (sidelap + frontlap) generally makes stitching a more difficult subject easier.
 More views are captured of each feature.
 The default 75/65 overlap setting will work for most maps, but if you are flying low or your subject is very homogenous (everything looks the same, like a field or a treeline), increase overlap between 5%-15%.
 Increasing overlap has two main negative effects.
 First, image count and time is increased.
-Second, if your subject has a lot of movement (people + cars), more movement will be captured and that can cause additional stitching issues.
+Second, if your subject has a lot of movement (people + cars), more movement will be captured, which can cause additional stitching issues.

 Flight Direction: Changes the orientation of the flight lines 360 degrees around.
 This can also be used to change the starting waypoint of the plan.